gyshan/gyshan.github.io/_posts/2018-03-27-indel-left-alignment.md

 1. Standard
-Statistical genetics center of university of michigan denote that [left-alignment](https://genome.sph.umich.edu/wiki/Variant_Normalization#Left_alignment) is necessary.
+Statistical genetics center of the university of Michigan denotes that [left-alignment](https://genome.sph.umich.edu/wiki/Variant_Normalization#Left_alignment) is necessary.

 2. Community